hdShang/arxiv-daily/docs/cs-CL/2025-09-26/papers/250922055v1-rednote-vibe-a-dataset-for-capturing-temporal-dynamics-of-ai-generat.md

 ---
 layout: default
-title: RedNote-Vibe: A Dataset for Capturing Temporal Dynamics of AI-Generated Text in Social Media
+title: "RedNote-Vibe: A Dataset for Capturing Temporal Dynamics of AI-Generated Text in Social Media"
 ---

 # RedNote-Vibe: A Dataset for Capturing Temporal Dynamics of AI-Generated Text in Social Media